AguaClara/humic_acid/Research Report.md

 In addition, the team found that for one trial, as the effluent turbidity increases after the steady state, the pressure head loss also increases.
 Therefore, the head loss accumulation could be the reason why the effluent turbidity cannot stay steady for a very long time.

+In terms of importance to the world in general, our coagulant concentration should also not be too high because it is unnecessary and potentially harmful to the water quality.
+Too much coagulant will prevent flocculation which is counter-productive to our goal of removing humic acid.Too little coagulant means the water still potentially has significant levels of humic acid, which will be problematic once chlorine is used to kill bacteria in the water, because the humic acid and chlorine will react to form chloroform which is very harmful to the human liver and humans in general.

 <div class="alert alert-block alert-danger">
 read through and Revise
 do not use "+"